Smoren/molecular-ts/README.md

 ## License

-Molecular TS is licensed under the MIT License.
+MolecuLarva is licensed under the MIT License.